Full-Time Status

 If you have a disability and are registered with the Disability and Access (D&A) office, you may discuss the Course Load Reduction Accommodation process with that office.
 Students who successfully complete this process will not be penalized by part-time status in policy and program areas under University control; however, auxiliary services (such as federal financial aid, personal insurance, non-University sponsored scholarships, etc.) may be affected.
 D&A will provide a verification letter that you may need to provide to University and non-University offices.

-If you are in your final semester and only need to take between 6 and 11 hours in order to graduate that semester, you can contact your advisor after the 12th class day to seek a full-time status reclassification letter.
-Once this request is fully processed, the Registrar's Office's records will show that you are considered a full-time student for University purposes (though you may need to notify impacted University offices of this allowance).
-Bear in mind that non-UT Austin offices are not obligated to allow this exception.
+In the instance that a non-UT, outside party needs verification of your full-time status, you may visit with an advisor after the 12th class day to seek a full-time status reclassification letter.
+Once this request is fully processed, the Registrar's Office records will show that you are considered a full-time student for University purposes.
+It is possible that non-UT entities will not honor this exception.